 but I am not clear on how that will happen and what mechanisms the Government are suggesting or putting forward.
 Clearly the most serious complaints are a matter for the police but does the Leader of the House agree that, in dealing with any such complaints, the key has to be a process of good employment practices embedded in the whole culture of Parliament?

 Does she further agree that it would be helpful for all political parties and the parliamentary authorities to publish their complaints procedures, so that anyone who finds themselves having to make a complaint can do so with the confidence of knowing how that complaint will be dealt with?
-Any such process has to explicitly clear, sensitive and robust.
+Any such process has to be explicitly clear, sensitive and robust.
 I advise all staff and colleagues to be members of a trade union, which are experts in processes and procedures and are able to give advice.

 Recent press reports of Ministers or ex-Ministers abusing their positions by behaving inappropriately damage not only those individuals but the institution of Parliament as a whole.
 From talking to colleagues I know that most parliamentarians treat their staff and colleagues with respect and decency and are appalled that such allegations have been made.
 However, there are those few who fail to meet appropriate standards.
 Parliament has always to aim for the highest standards.